HsuanTingLu/ansi-escape/README.md

 <a name="build"></a>
 ## Building AESC
-[Buck](https://buck.build) is the official build system, which is supported on most major platforms and compilers.
-See [quickstart](#quickstart) for more information on building Abseil using the Buck build system.

-If you require CMake support, please check the [CMake build instructions](CMake/README.md).
+CMake is the official build system

 <a name="codemap"></a>
 ## Codemap